jfredett/hazel/LOG.md

     'load-from-file' and 'perft' to start.
 That'll make it possible to build the stockfish integration test I described... way back in November...
 3. Make things look nicer.

+# 18-MAR-2025

+## 2343 - atm

+The end-of-tape-nullmove bug does introduce a secondary bug, where it overwrites the A1 square with a knight that does not unwind when you run back over it.
+I think I might just clamp the end of the tape so you can't scroll past the end.
+The way the tapereader work sucks in a lot of ways, but it is pretty cool to watch the pieces wiggle around.

+The UI is quite messy, and I need to wire up some more controls so I can make better use of the log widget, and also send messages into the system, then I should be able to get perft working in the UI.